Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ### Introducing permissions

-In the `HelloWorldPlayer.cs ` script we  introduce read and write permissions on a `NetworkVariable` .
-For the purposes of this demo, the server will be authoritative on the `NetworkVariable` representing position.
-All clients are able to read the value, however.
+In the `HelloWorldPlayer.cs` script, we introduce *read* and *write* permissions on a `NetworkVariable`.
+For the purposes of this guide, the server is authoritative on the `NetworkVariable` representing position.
+However, all clients are able to read the value.

 `HelloWorldPlayer` overrides `NetworkStart`.